 Lowered euthanasia rates by 52%.

-Added cat portals to cages in cat room, thanks to a grant by ASPCA.
+Added cat portals to cages in cat room, thanks to a grant from the ASPCA.

 Started Return to Field program.

-First dogs transferred from Pasadena, CA to TCHS.
+First dogs transferred from Pasadena, California, to TCHS.

 And we go on and on....
 The outstanding work of the shelter team continues to result in an incredible number of animals finding homes.
 Our placement rate continues to trend upward: